Zach-G/MWOMechScraper/ReadMe.txt

         3) Left-click on the "Environment Variables" button on the bottom right.
         4) In the "System variables" section, select the "Path" variable and click "Edit".
 The next screen shows all directories that are currently associated with the PATH variable.
-        5) Left-click "New" and enter Python's install directory (The C: path to where Python was installed).
+        5) Left-click "New" and enter Python's install directory (The path to where Python was installed).
-           NOTE: Usually you can find the installed binary in this path location, C:\Users\AppData\Local\Programs\Python
+           NOTE: Usually you can find the installed binary in this path location if you did not select a path, C:\Users\AppData\Local\Programs\Python